Specs are Android’s biggest advantage over iPhones, but do users care?

 As important as “specs” are to screens, speakers, cameras, and other electronic components, the related concept of “diminishing returns” always looms large.
-Short for “specifications,” specs define a product’s performance characteristics, while diminishing returns suggest that there’s some performance level beyond which further improvements aren’t adding anything important enough to justify their added expense for most people.
+Short for “specifications,” specs define a product’s performance characteristics, while diminishing returns suggest that there’s some performance level beyond which further improvements aren’t adding anything important enough to justify their added expense.
 Once a component reaches the point of diminishing returns, typical users stop caring about or being willing to pay for further improvements.

 One example: a smartphone screen with more pixels per inch than the human eye can perceive at a usable distance.
 Is there any point to further increasing the level of detail, or will there be little to no return — either benefit to users or profit to vendors — from doing so?

 Smartphones are bundles of components that are individually at various states on the diminishing returns curve, though not always in ways that are obvious to either users or vendors.
 A screen, for instance, might reach detail parity with the human eye, but have a low refresh rate, sub-optimal color rendition, or high energy consumption.
-More disruptively, the screen might lack for a feature that suddenly becomes important — say, the ability to fold, remain fully usable outdoors, display glasses-free 3D, or remain “on” at all times.
+More disruptively, the screen might lack a feature that suddenly becomes important — say, the ability to fold, remain fully usable outdoors, display glasses-free 3D, or remain “on” at all times.

 Other smartphone components are changing faster than screens.
 Cameras are presently seeing massive changes in raw pixel counts, depth sensing abilities, and throughput, enabling slow motion and up to 8K video capture.
 AI cores are rapidly growing in tera/trillion operations per second (TOPS) counts, while multi-core CPUs and supercharged GPUs are similarly pushing pocket devices into laptop (and sometimes better than laptop) computing territory.

 So even if smartphone sales have plateaued, it’s clear that smartphone innovations haven’t stopped.
-My big question is whether any of these new technologies will actually move the needle, either for the size of the smartphone market overall, or Android’s market share relative to iPhones.
+My big question is whether any of these new technologies will actually move the needle, either for the size of the smartphone market overall or for Android’s market share relative to iPhones.
 Even if individual technologies continue to advance, it’s possible that overall smartphone performance has reached the point of diminishing returns, such that every new feature addition from here on out won’t really increase sales in any meaningful way.

 Qualcomm deserves a lot of credit for trying to move the market forward.
 At last December’s Snapdragon Tech Summit, the company introduced the Snapdragon 865 and a variety of related innovations, setting the stage for the 2020 release of phones with 100-megapixel cameras, console-rivaling graphics, and laptop-beating computing capabilities.
 Some of these changes represent major steps beyond the latest iPhones’ performance.